We use some essential cookies to make this website work.

 Although the beetle is mainly a ‘secondary pest’, preferring dead, stressed or weakened trees, under the right environmental conditions its numbers can increase enough to result in attacks on healthy trees.
 If left uncontrolled, the beetle could cause significant damage to the United Kingdom’s spruce-based forestry and timber industries.
 This is especially so where pathogenic (disease-causing) fungi are present, because the beetles can spread them.
-Blue-stain fungus (Endoconidiophora polonica) in particular is associated with larger eight-toothed European spruce bark beetle.
+Blue-stain fungus (Endoconidiophora polonica) in particular is associated with larger eight-toothed European spruce bark beetle in continental Europe.

 Sitka spruce (Picea sitchensis) is widely grown in the UK, especially in western and northern regions, where it is well suited to the wetter climate.
 Hundreds of millions of pounds of business investment and thousands of jobs in nurseries, forests, timber transport, sawmills and other wood-using industries depend on it to some extent.
 Norway spruce (P. abies) is also grown, although the area planted with it has been declining as many growers prefer to switch to other species, including Sitka spruce, when replanting harvested sites.

-Most species of spruce are susceptible to attack by 8-toothed spruce bark beetles, and the widespread presence of Norway spruce in continental Europe means it is the most affected species.
+Most species of spruce are susceptible to attack by eight-toothed spruce bark beetles, and the widespread presence of Norway spruce in continental Europe means it is the most affected species.

 The beetles have, however, been observed on other conifer tree species, including fir trees (Abies species), pines (Pinus species) and larches (Larix species).

-Larger eght-toothed European spruce bark beetles are often associated with windblown, damaged and recently felled spruce trees, where they build up numbers before moving on to attack adjacent live trees.
+Larger eight-toothed European spruce bark beetles are often associated with windblown, damaged and recently-felled spruce trees, where they build up numbers before moving on to attack adjacent live trees.
 Inspection of trees in this category should therefore be a priority.

-If a tree is infested with 8-toothed spruce bark beetle, inspection of the bark, and the wood under the bark, should reveal a linear gallery system, where the females lay their eggs.
+If a tree is infested with eight-toothed spruce bark beetle, inspection of the bark, and the wood under the bark, should reveal a linear gallery system, where the females lay their eggs.